Moving to Egypt & Looking For A Removals Quote

 Are you thinking of moving to Egypt?
 This is not an obvious destination for expats and anyone considering moving to Egypt should pay special attention to the political situation.
-Most expats working in Egypt tend to work as teachers, volunteers, writers and NGO workers.
+The majority of expats working in Egypt tend to work as teachers, volunteers, writers and NGO workers.

-Most expats tend to live in Cairo and woman used to living in a Western culture should be prepared for the strains of living in Egypt’s patriarchal culture, although this will have less impact than many other Islamic countries.
+Most expats tend to live in Cairo.
+Woman used to living in a Western culture should be prepared for the strains of living in Egypt’s patriarchal culture, although this will have less impact than many other Islamic countries.

 Property prices if you are thinking of moving to Egypt

-Most expats moving to Egypt will tend to work in Cairo and often the employment package will include accommodation as part of the agreed salary.
-Most expats tent to live in dedicated expat areas, although the standard of accommodation in Egypt may not be what expats are used to in their home country.
+Generally when expats move to Egypt they tend to work in Cairo.
+Most employment packages will include accommodation as part of the agreed salary.
+Most expats tent to live in dedicated expat areas.
+The standard of accommodation in Egypt may not be what expats are used to in their home country.

-Most expats tend to rent a property and it is important that before proceeding, there is a proper written contract and not just a verbal agreement.
+Renting a property is normally the rule and it is important that before proceeding, that there is a proper written contract and not just a verbal agreement.
 It would be wise to ensure that all contracts are drawn up in English rather than Arabic.